The $200 Bug: Explaining the Clickjacking Vulnerability

 In this setup:

-- The iframe loads the victim’s settings page.
+• The iframe loads the victim’s settings page.

-- CSS positions and sizes are adjusted so that only part of the iframe aligns with where the “Change Password” button appears.
+• CSS positions and sizes are adjusted so that only part of the iframe aligns with where the “Change Password” button appears.

-- An invisible
+• An invisible

-<button>overlays exactly where the “Change Password” button resides within the iframe. - When users click on what appears to be harmless content (“Click here for your free gift!”), they trigger actions inside the iframe, in this case, submitting the password change form if properly targeted.
+• When users click on what appears to be harmless content (“Click here for your free gift!”), they trigger actions inside the iframe, in this case, submitting the password change form if properly targeted.

 How It Works